ondrejsevcik/knowledge-base/books/deep-work.md

 When switching from Task A to Task B, your mind doesn't imediatelly follow and still thinks about Task A. It's better to work on one task for a longer time than constantly switching.

+## Deep work is Rare

+### Big businesses prevent people going deep

+- Facebook introducing open offices,...
+- People expect you to read and respond to email in a timely manner
+- Regular meetings - they are easy to schedule, but don't add much value

+### Business as a proxy for Productivity

+In the absence of clear indicators of what it means to be productive and valuable in their jobs, many knowledge workers turn back toward an industrial indicator of productivity - doing lots of stuff in a visible manner.